terryg/resume/README.md

 On-boarded three (3) new hires.

-Negotiated and completed collaboration agreements between business partners and DENTSPLY Implants to enable sharing of case information, including scan data, from partner's software to DENTSPLY Implants' design & manufacturing centers.
+Negotiated and completed collaboration agreements between business partners and Dentsply Sirona Implants to enable sharing of case information, including scan data, from partner's software to Dentsply Sirona Implants' design & manufacturing centers.

 Achieved goal of delivering projects that resulted in >50% of business via web-based order entry.

-Achieved goal of integration with intraoral scanning systems.
+Achieved goal of integration with an intraoral scanning system.

 Achieved goal of launching company's first digital product.